andytrue7/rsschool-cv/cv.md

 ### English level
 A2
-In 2013 I had been visiting english courses, called NewTone, for about one year.The main feature is you do not have to use your native language and speak only English during the lesson.English level
+In 2013 I had been visiting english courses, called NewTone, for about one year.The main feature is you do not have to use your native language and speak only English during the lesson.
+Also every day I use different mobile apps to learn English.